Dreambound

 • Legal requirements: Health Information Technicians must comply with state and federal regulations, including HIPAA.
 They should have a strong understanding of patient privacy and confidentiality.

-Finding Health Information Technician Classes in Minnesota
+Exploring a Career in Health Information Technician Outside Minnesota

 How do I get my Health Information Technician certification?